broadening cultural engagement

-Eastbourne College works with a number of organisations, ranging from other educational establishments to creative practitioners and national arts organisations such as Culture Shift, Royal Opera House and Artswork, Lewes Live Literature and Rambert Dance Company.
+Eastbourne College works with a number of organisations, ranging from other educational establishments to creative practitioners and national arts organisations such as Culture Shift, Royal Opera House, Lewes Live Literature, Pure Arts Group, Towner Eastbourne and Motionhouse.
 We also work with individual artists and organisations, such as the RSA, to give lecture, project, recital and workshop opportunities for our pupils.

 Coastal Schools Partnership

 Benefiting pupils and the community

 Founded in 2014, the Coastal Schools Partnership (CSP), formerly the Eastbourne Schools Partnership, comprises 14 schools and colleges.
 Together they account for around 15,000 children living in Eastbourne and the surrounding area.
 The CSP members are: Bexhill Academy, the Cavendish School, the Eastbourne Academy, Eastbourne College, East Sussex College, Gildredge House, Hailsham Community College, Kings Academy, Ratton School, Seaford Head School, the Turing School, St Catherine’s College, St Richard’s and Willingdon Community School.

 The CSP is a partnership of schools and colleges located in the Eastbourne area.
 By linking our commitment, enthusiasm, expertise and resources, we aim to develop projects and ideas that excite, inspire and offer creative opportunities for children and young people.
 In so doing, we hope to enable our pupils to work together for mutual benefit and the benefit of others across our town.

 ‘The Eastbourne Schools Partnership is a shining example of schools working together for the benefit of the pupils and the wider community’